mizool/playbook/docs/code-conventions/sql.md

 ## Datatypes

-### Textual data: `text` vs. `varchar`
+### Textual data

-- In PostgreSQL and other RDBMS that support it, use the `text` datatype for any textual column, irrespective of the length of expected values.
+- In PostgreSQL, whenever we use the `varchar` datatype, we do not specify its maximum length.
+  Such columns can store several hundreds of thousands of characters.
-  Unlike `varchar(x)`, the `text` datatype does not need (or support) a predefined length, which makes code more maintainable.
+  Not having to define the length in advance makes our SQL code more maintainable.

     !!! note "Implementing length restrictions"
         If you _do_ need to enforce a length restriction on the database level, use a check constraint instead.
         This way, changing the length restriction later on will not cause the RDBMS to physically rewrite the entire table.

-### Using `decimal` and `numeric`
+    !!! warning "Non-standard behavior"
+        In ANSI SQL, the maximum length of a `varchar` must be specified.
+        Still, the PostgreSQL behavior is so useful that we accept this tradeoff in portability.

+- Avoid using PostgreSQL's `text` datatype.
+  While it offers the same advantage as an unbounded `varchar` (see above), it would prevent us from ever using that column as part of an index.

+### Numeric data

-- In PostgreSQL, our default choice for storing numbers of any kind is to use `numeric` without specifying a precision or scale.
+- In PostgreSQL, our default choice for storing numbers of any kind is to use `decimal` without specifying a precision or scale.
   Such columns can store several thousands of digits both before and after the decimal point.[^1] Not having to define precision or scale in advance makes our SQL code more maintainable.